openanalytics/shinyproxy-config-examples/04-custom-html-template/README.md

 - `apps`: list of [specs](https://github.com/openanalytics/containerproxy/blob/master/src/main/java/eu/openanalytics/containerproxy/model/spec/ProxySpec.java) the user has access to
 - `appIds`: list of ids of the specs the user has access to
 - the [`thymeleaf`](https://github.com/openanalytics/shinyproxy/blob/master/src/main/java/eu/openanalytics/shinyproxy/Thymeleaf.java)
-  bean provides additional methods to get all specs (even if the user is not allowed access to the spec)
+  bean provides additional methods to get all specs (even if the user isn't allowed access to the spec)

 For example: